Connections

 Creating connections

 Creating connections is an intuitive process: you drag from the source and drop into a target.
-There are some options, though.
+There are some variations, though.

-To create a connection, you must start from the connection's intended source.
-Depending on what the source is, do the following:
+1. Drag from the source - Depending on what the connection's intended source is, do the following:

 - Empty board space: You create a new item and immediatelly connect it as target.
-Choose Element, Branch, or Jumper from the menu.
+Choose Element, Jumper, or Branch from the menu.

 - An existing item: The item becomes the connection's target.